Peyronie's Disease

 How can you Prevent or Avoid Peyronie's Disease?

-Peyronie's Disease scar tissue can't be prevented or avoided since physicians don't know what causes it.
+Peyronie's disease scar tissue can't be prevented or avoided since physicians don't know what causes it.
 If your father or sibling has the condition, you may be at greater risk of contracting it.
 This suggests that it may be hereditary.
-As you become older, you're more likely to encounter it.
+As you get older, you're more likely to encounter it.
 Having a connective tissue problem also raises your risk of having this illness.

-• Pain in the penis when erected and difficulties with sexual penetration are all symptoms of Peyronie's Disease.
+• Pain in the penis when erect and difficulties with sexual penetration are all symptoms of Peyronie's disease.

 • Peyronie's illness has no known treatment.
 One may experiment with a broad range of medications.
 Some are injected directly into the plaque, while others are administered orally.
 Plaque may be removed surgically in certain circumstances.